joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 As you reach the Scale into Improve phases, you’re much more focused on providing golden paths, but that’s often a place where teams stall out.
-You’re always trying to strike a balance between offering an “easy” button and exposing advance settings, and if your platform doesn’t support that one thing, folks will go elsewhere.
+You’re always trying to strike a balance between offering an “easy” button and exposing advanced settings, and if your platform doesn’t support "that one thing," folks will go elsewhere.

 Everyone’s service is a special snowflake, right?